chrisgrieser/obsidian-quadro/README.md

   needs of their research.
 Case-specific adaption of research methods is a key demand of qualitative research (which strictly speaking is not truly fulfilled when using standardized, proprietary research software).
+- Obsidian, as well as Quadro, both [have mobile support (Android and iOS)](https://obsidian.md/mobile).

 If there is a more tech-savvy researcher in the research team, the advantages of Quadro go even further: